mugsiemx/sqlalchemy-challenge/README.md

 #### Part 2: Design Your Climate App

 Now that I’ve completed my initial analysis, I’ll design a Flask API based on the queries that I just developed.
-To do so, used Flask to create myroutes as follows:
+Used Flask to create my routes as follows:

 1. `/`